Back to courses

 Students with an A Level in English Language and Literature have entered careers in journalism, the media, advertising, education, medicine and more.

-Head of English Language and Literature
+Teacher i/c of English Language and Literature

 ‘English Literature was an obvious choice for me.
 Having a clearer understanding of a novel, and why the author chose certain themes, vocabulary, and personalities, makes me love reading so much more.
 It’s even better in Sixth Form because we each have the opportunity to share our own perspective on contextual aspects, both historic and modern.
 There are so many amazing books that have been suggested which I cannot wait to read in my own time’ – (Grace)